ankitnewjobs/Terraform/Day:- 07 Multiple-Provider-Configurations/Readme.md

 Terraform typically uses a *default* provider configuration.
 However, there are scenarios where you may need to specify distinct settings for different resources.
 To achieve this, Terraform allows you to create additional provider configurations with unique settings and identifiers (aliases).

-1. **Default Provider Configuration**: This is the standard configuration that resources will use if no explicit provider is specified.
+1. **Default Provider Configuration**

+- This is the standard configuration that resources will use if no explicit provider is specified.

    - Example: # Provider-1 for East US (Default Provider)